GitMirroring/gnuboot/site/index.md

 Libreboot was first released in 2013.
 It has been widely recommended in the free software community for the last nine years.
 In November 2022, "Libreboot" began to include non-libre code.
-We have made repeated efforts to continue collaboration with those developers on to help their version of Libreboot remain libre, but that was not successful.
+We have made repeated efforts to continue collaboration with those developers to help their version of Libreboot remain libre, but that was not successful.